Prometheus (2012 film): Plot

 Inside the structure, a snake-like creature kills Millburn, and sprays a corrosive fluid that melts Fifield's helmet.
 Fifield falls face first into a puddle.
 When the crew returns, they find Millburn's corpse.
 David separately discovers a control room containing a surviving Engineer in stasis and a holographic star map highlighting coordinates to Earth.
 Meanwhile, Holloway sickens rapidly.
 He is rushed back to Prometheus, but mission director Meredith Vickers refuses to let him aboard.
 At his urging, she burns him to death with a flamethrower.
 Later, a medical scan reveals that Shaw, despite being previously infertile, is now in advanced pregnancy.
 Fearing the worst, she uses an automated surgery table to extract a squid-like creature from her abdomen.
 Shaw then discovers that Weyland, Vickers' father, has been in stasis aboard Prometheus.
 He explains that he wants to ask the Engineers how not to die from old age.

 A monstrous, mutated Fifield returns to the Prometheus and attacks, killing several crewmen before being killed by the captain of Prometheus, Janek.
 He speculates to Shaw that the structure was actually an Engineer military base that lost control of a virulent biological weapon.
 The structure also houses a spacecraft.
 Weyland and the team return to the structure, accompanied by Shaw.
 David wakes the Engineer from stasis and speaks to him in Proto-Indo-European to try to explain what Weyland wants.
 The Engineer responds by decapitating David and killing Weyland and his team, before reactivating the spacecraft.
 Shaw desperately flees and warns Janek that the Engineer is planning to release the menace on Earth to exterminate all life forms, convincing him to stop the spacecraft.
 Janek and the remaining crew sacrifice themselves by ramming the Prometheus into the alien craft, ejecting the lifeboat in the process.
 The Engineer's disabled spacecraft crashes onto the ground, crushing Vickers.

 Shaw goes to the lifeboat and finds her alien offspring is alive and has grown to gigantic size.
 The Engineer forces open the lifeboat's airlock and attacks Shaw, who releases her alien offspring onto him.
 It thrusts an ovipositor down the Engineer's throat, subduing him.
-Shaw recovers David's remains and intends to reach the Engineers' home world in an attempt to understand why they wanted to destroy humanity.
+Shaw recovers David's surviving remains and intends to reach the Engineers' home world in an attempt to understand why they wanted to destroy humanity.
 With David's help, she launches another Engineer spacecraft and departs from LV-223.